 A sturdy tripod - the more sturdy the better.
 (Essential)

 A DSLR or Mirrorless Interchangeable lens camera with good high ISO capability - needed for a clean, high quality image.

 A wide angle lens with wide aperture - I recommend 14 mm for full frame cameras (Professional DSLR), or 8 mm for APS-C cameras (most low-mid ranged DSLR).

 Longer focal lengths are OK but will reduce the detail captured.
 Recommended aperture: f/2.8 or below.

 A camera remote - Ideal but you can use self timer instead.

-A torch or head lamp - it’s going to be dark where we’re going.
+A torch or head lamp - for working in the dark safely.
 (Essential)